Edited by Jason Parnell-Brookes

 - Good beginner’s choice

-- A photographer can take different focal length shots while maintaining the same posture
+- A photographer can take different focal length shots while maintaining the same shooting position

 - Cuts the stress of readjusting positions before taking subsequent pictures